turingschool/front-end-curriculum/projects/module-3/showcase.md

 <section class="answer">
 ### Testing:

+  - Application views are thoroughly tested
-* All user flows are tested
+  - Application user flows are thoroughly tested
-* All network request functionality is intercepted and stubbed
-* Tests make specific assertions about the content DOM elements contain
+  - Tests make specific assertions about the content DOM elements contain
-* All sad path user flows have been tested
+  - Network requests are properly stubbed (intercepted)
+  - Happy path async functionality is stubbed and tested
+  - Sad path async functionality is stubbed and tested

+  WOW can look like:
+  - Implements Cypress `alias` and `wait()`
+  - Implements Cypress `command` or other features not covered in class

 </section>

 <section class="answer">